vsoch/askci/paper/paper.md

 research software, and other ideas or concepts centered around cyberinfrastructure have historically been siloed.
 A research computing center is likely to provide documentation specific to their resources, or a small technology group to provide support catered to their user base.
-Although there are benefits to maintaining high quality and specific documentation, the drawbacks for the community can be substantial.
+Although there are benefits to maintaining isolated and specific documentation, the drawbacks for the community can be substantial.
 A researcher using the documentation typically experiences a large set of technologies in synchrony, and requires a more global context about how a tool might interact with another tool or resource.
 It is common to see redundancy in academic documentation bases, as many research groups or resources tend to use